hamzeen/mock-server/README.md

 NOTE: Please make sure you have NodeJS installed your machine.
 If this not the case, you can download & install it from [here](https://nodejs.org/en/download).

-Open your terminal and follow the following steps.
+Open your terminal and follow these steps.

 * ```git clone https://github.com/hamzeen/mock-server.git```
 * ```cd mock-server```